-A third line of credit was secured from a financial institution for the Foundation in the amount of \$500,000 at an annual variable interest rate.
-The line of credit matures January 30, 2019.
+A second line of credit was secured from a financial institution for the Foundation in the amount of \$500,000 at an annual variable interest rate.
+The line of credit matured January 30, 2019 and was not renewed.
 The Foundation had no outstanding balance on the line of credit at June 30, 2018.
-The line of credit is secured by pledges receivable (promises to give) of the Foundation.
+The line of credit was secured by pledges receivable (promises to give) of the Foundation.